Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states

-The actual experimental condition corresponds to the detector efficiency of $73\%$, which gives a total system efficiency of $66\%$.
 To obtain Fig.~\ref{exp_error_VSHetero}(a), we first normalize the experimentally measured mean photon number with the detector efficiency of our SSPD ($73\%$) and multiply by the detector efficiency of the imaginary SPD, and then choose the mean photon number closest to the $\abs{\alpha}^2=1.5$ and $\abs{\alpha}^2=3.0$ from a list of re-scaled mean photon numbers.
 Using the mean photon number and corresponding probability of conclusive results, we calculate the error probability for the heterodyne detection strategy in each detector efficiency condition.
 For $\abs{\alpha}^2=1.5$, a detector efficiency of more than $70\%$ is sufficient to beat the heterodyne limit by using the adaptive strategy with $M=10$.
 On the other hand, for the simple static strategy with $M=4$, a detection efficiency of more than $90\%$ is required to surpass the heterodyne limit.
 For $\abs{\alpha}^2=3.0$, the static protocol cannot beat the heterodyne limit even if we employ an ideal SPD with unit quantum efficiency.
 On the other hand, by using a state-of-the-art SPD with a detector efficiency of more than $80\%$, our adaptive detection strategy is able to outperform the ideal heterodyne detector.

 Furthermore, we investigate the ratio of the error probabilities as a function of the mean photon number, both using the actual experimental condition with a detector efficiency of 73$\%$ (filled circles) and the ideal condition of a unit detector efficiency (open circles).
 These results are shown in Fig.~\ref{exp_error_VSHetero}(b).
 Our analysis indicates that our adaptive measurement strategy provides an error probability that is lower than the error probability of the heterodyne detector in a wide range of mean photon numbers if an SPD with high efficiency is available.
 On the other hand, it is clear that the simple static strategy is not able to beat the heterodyne measurement limit for large mean photon numbers.